legendarycode3/nft-smart-contract/README.md

   Initial State
   Mood = HAPPY
 ```
 `mintNft()`, the contract generates a unique token ID using the token counter and safely mints the NFT to the caller. starts in the `HAPPY` state.
-The corresponding mood is stored in the `s_tokenIdToMood` mapping,
+The corresponding mood is stored in the `s_tokenIdToMood` mapping, allowing each NFT to maintain its own independent state.